kmwebnet/ECC608-AzureIoT-Connect/README.md

   ```

-  and you need to replace "cert_chain.c" contents from [ECC608-AzureDPS-Provision](https://github.com/kmwebnet/ECC608-AzureDPS-Provision) with success result.
+  and you need to place "cert_chain.c" contents from [ECC608-AzureDPS-Provision](https://github.com/kmwebnet/ECC608-AzureDPS-Provision) with success result.

 # Environment reference